lilchiken/rdrapi/README.md

 ## 🤝 Contributing

 1. I'm need more data about Red Dead Redemption.
 (Send me data like json in Pull requests or send me email)
-2. API port forwarding to the main nginx server.
-3. Free VPS/VDS for deploying project.
+2. Free VPS/VDS for deploying project.

 ## ⭐️ Support